kychanbp/demo_TXCapital/README.md

 # Demo for scraping data from Fang.com
 The repo provides two demo for scraping data from property listing sites.

-The main.py program scrap all property listing data for Beijing and ShengZheng.
+The main.py program scraps all property listing data for Beijing and ShengZheng.
 The data is stored in MongoDB.
 (Please refer to the section below for access details)

 The search.py program will search the property name in Fang.com and return the property information.